 Vitacress is a really welcoming work environment and my team is amazing.
 My manager, Steve, was very enthusiastic about continuing my education past level three, following the apprenticeship, and provided me with excellent progression opportunities.

 How did you hear about the apprenticeship?

 I was working as a carpenter/builder but was seeking an engineering apprenticeship and was recommended to Vitacress through my training provider, PETA.

-- Tell us a bit about the last four years… so, when you started, what were you doing?
+Tell us a bit about the last four years…

 My first six months were spent off site at a training facility where I learned the basics of engineering – this included machining, hand fitting and mechanical & electrical maintenance.

 Following that, I attended college one day a week whilst working on my Level 3 BTEC in electrical engineering.
 Initially, whilst at work, I spent my time shadowing the other engineers, learning their process for fault diagnosis, job planning etc. and developing my practical knowledge and skills.